 NBA Playoffs: 76ers' Starting Lineup Against Hawks

-The Philadelphia 76ers host the Atlanta Hawks for Game 1 on Sunday.

-The Philadelphia 76ers will begin their second-round series by hosting the Atlanta Hawks in Game 1 in Philadelphia on Sunday afternoon.

-For the game, the 76ers have announced their starting lineup, and the full lineup can be seen for the 76ers in a post below from FantasyLabs NBA.
+For the game, the 76ers have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

 More on the Philadelphia 76ers and the series can be read here.